-- 2. The Superintendent or designee Building Principal shall promptly will notify the Superintendent, the local pPolice dDepartment and the bBias iHrvestigation oOfficer for the county prosecutor's office when a bias crime or bias-related act has been committed or is about to be committed on school grounds, or has been or is about to be committed by a student on or off school grounds, and whether such offense was or is to be committed during operating school hours, or a student enrolled in the school has been or is about to become the victim of a bias crime or bias-related act on or off school grounds, or during operating school hours. - 3.
-The Principal and the Superintendent or designee shall immediately notify the local pPolice dDepartment and the bias investigation officer for the county prosecutor's office immediately where if there is reason to believe that a bias hate crime or bias-related act that involves an act of violence has been or is about to be physically committed against a student, or there is otherwise reason to believe that a life has been or will be threatened.

-C. Procedure For Reporting Bias Incidents

-1. A school employee should immediately notify the Building Principal whenever the school employee, in the course of his/her employment, develops reason to believe that:

-a.
-A bias-related act has been committed or is about to be committed on school property; or b.
-A bias-related act has been or is about to be committed by any student, whether on or off school property and whether or not such bias-related act was or is to be committed during school hours.
+- 2. The Superintendent or designee Building Principal shall promptly will notify the Superintendent, the local pPolice dDepartment and the bBias iHnvestigation oOfficer for the county prosecutor's office when a bias crime or bias-related act has been committed or is about to be committed on school grounds, or has been or is about to be committed by a student on or off school grounds, and whether such offense was or is to be committed during operating school hours, or a student enrolled in the school has been or is about to become the victim of a bias crime or bias-related act on or off school grounds, or during operating school hours. - 3.
+The Principal and the Superintendent or designee shall immediately notify the local pPolice dPepartment and the bias investigation officer for the county prosecutor's office immediately where if there is reason to believe that a bias hate crime or bias-related act that involves an act of violence has been or is about to be physically committed against a student, or there is otherwise reason to believe that a life has been or will be threatened. - C. Procedure For Reporting Bias Incidents - 1.
+A school employee should immediately notify the Building Principal whenever the school employee, in the course of his/her employment, develops reason to believe that: - a.
+A bias-related act has been committed or is about to be committed on school property; or bias-related acts as described in N.J.A.C.
+6A:16-6.3(e) and this the Rregulation is only a request to the law enforcement agencies to conduct an investigation and is nothing more than the transmittal of information which may be pertinent to any such law enforcement investigation.